 Antelope Springs’ water resources are one of its most valuable attributes, and all water rights are well-documented and have been meticulously kept up-to-date with the state of Montana.
 The ranch includes 87 stock water rights, five domestic water rights, one irrigation water right, and one fish and wildlife recreation water right.
 Copies of general abstracts for all water rights can be provided to qualified buyers upon request.

 Most notable is the ranch’s extensive network of water pipelines, which consists of over 45 miles of 1.5 to 3-inch piping stretching throughout the property.
-There are also 17 solar, windmill and traditional wells and more than 40 stock tanks, which allow for grazing in all regions of the ranch, even in the driest of years.
+There are also 10 wells (electric and solar) and more than 40 stock tanks, which allow for grazing in all regions of the ranch, even in the driest of years.
 80 reservoirs, ponds, and dugouts are spread throughout the ranch, nine of which are large, with high-quality water, and are proven to persist even in the most extreme drought conditions.

 The owners’ commitment to maintaining and improving the ranch’s water infrastructure has paid impressive dividends.
-Even during the extreme drought conditions of 2017, the ranch has continued to operate efficiently and profitably.
+Even during the extreme drought conditions of 2017, the ranch has continued to operate efficiently.
 Please see our interactive ranch map above for full visual details on all pipelines, tanks, and wells.

 For producers looking to expand their operations in eastern Montana’s Great Plains, Antelope Springs Ranch is the a rare opportunity to own a large-scale, fairly priced, fully operational cattle ranch.
 Grasslands’ investments in water infrastructure and ranch improvements, combined with thoughtful management and resulting forage productivity, have resulted in an easy-to-manage, predictably profitable operation.